 - a.
 Appoint and replace the President, and monitor the President's performance; - b.
 Approve terms of reference for the President; - c.
-Approve the President's goals and objectives for each upcoming year and, at least annually, review the President's performance against these goals and objectives (see Section D4); - d.
+Approve the President's goals and objectives for each upcoming year and, at least annually, review the President's performance against these goals and objectives (Section D4); - d.
 Approve the President's compensation; - e.
 To the extent feasible, satisfy itself as to the leadership and integrity of the President and other senior staff and that the President and other senior staff create a culture of engagement throughout the College; - f.
 Ensure plans are made for management succession and development, including appointing, developing and monitoring senior management; - g.
 Ensure that Directors' and Officers' liability insurance is reviewed annually; - h.
-Provide advice to the President in the execution of duties. - i.
-Provides input into the College Secretary's goals and objectives for each year, and, at least annually, provides input on the College Secretary's performance against these goals and objectives.
+Provide advice to the President in the execution of duties;